Susan L. Burke: Saleh v. Titan Corp.

 In 2008, a federal judge in Virginia allowed former detainees to sue CACI International Inc. and Titan Corp. for mistreatment while being held in Abu Ghraib.
 Burke represented a group of men suing these organizations.
-The case was dismissed on September 11, 2009, by a panel of the Court of Appeals for the District of Columbia, on the ground that the charges could not be brought against the contractors under the Alien Tort Statute.
+The case was dismissed on September 11, 2009, by a panel of the Court of Appeals for the District of Columbia, on the grounds that the charges could not be brought against the contractors under the Alien Tort Statute.
 On June 27, 2011, the Supreme Court refused to review the case.

 Davis v.
 U.S. Training Center, Inc.

 A suit, officially known as United States of America, ex rel.
 Melan Davis and Brad Davis v.
 U.S. Training Center, Inc., f/k/a Blackwater Lodge and Training Center, Inc., was filed in the U.S. Fourth Circuit Court of Appeals on October 28, 2011, under the False Claims Act (FCA).
 The plaintiffs, Melan and Brad Davis, alleged that their former employer, U.S. Training Center, had overbilled and defrauded the U.S. government while providing security services in New Orleans after Hurricane Katrina, as well as in Iraq and Afghanistan.
 On August 5, 2011, a jury ruled in favor of U.S. Training Center.
 Much of the evidence presented had been ruled by Federal Judge T.S.
 Ellis III to be either inadmissible or unsubstantiated, including the oft-reported claim that the contractors had billed the government for prostitutes.